 The Company reviews the recoverability of all long-term assets, including the related useful lives, whenever events or changes in circumstances indicate that the carrying amount of a long-lived asset might not be recoverable.
 If required, the Company compares the estimated undiscounted future net cash flows to the related asset's carrying value to determine whether there has been an impairment.
 If an asset is considered impaired, the asset is written down to fair value, which is based either on discounted cash flows or appraised values in the period the impairment becomes known.
-There were no impairments of long-term assets in the year ended June 30, 2014 or in the year ended June 30, 2013.
+There were no impairments of long-term assets in the years ended June 30, 2015 and 2014.